NoorMahammad-S/AI-Powered_Next_Word_Prediction_Tool_with_Deep_Learning/README.md

-# Next Word Prediction Tool with Deep Learning
+# AI-Powered Next Word Prediction Tool with Deep Learning

-A Next Word Prediction tool using a Long Short-Term Memory (LSTM) neural network.
+A AI-Powered Next Word Prediction tool using a Long Short-Term Memory (LSTM) neural network.
 The model is trained on the Reuters corpus using TensorFlow and NLTK.

 ## Dependencies